Home

 From CHIROPRACTIC COALFACE 2 TO FOOT PAIN

-I did not adjust Mrs B inititially.
+I did not adjust Mrs B initially.
 Instead we did the Epley manoeuvres for the inner ear condition, and she has continued with the so-called Brandt-Daroff Habituation Exercises at home.
 You can download them from Chiropractic Tips.
-Read more about Chiropractic Tips.
+Download free Chiropractic Tips ...

 She was so excited, itching to tell me.
 Since starting the Brandt-Daroff exercises eight months ago, which she does faithfully every morning, she has had only one attack of vertigo, compared to SEVEN last year, each of which had her flat on her back for three days.
 That has other repercussions for a lady of her age.

 I occasionally adjust her neck, very gently.
-Once she reacted badly, and so I tend mostly to mobilise her neck. f It's the younger women ...
+Once she reacted badly, and so I tend mostly to mobilise her neck.
+It is the younger women that have one worried.

 INTERESTING LINKS